openmesh-DIY/openmesh-firmware/SECURITY.md

 Please do not:
 - Drop zero-days in GitHub issues
 - Post exploits on social media
-- Start sentences with “I didn’t test this but…”
+- Start sentences with
+  > “I didn’t test this but…”

 ---

 ## Scope Clarification

-The following are **not** considered vulnerabilities:
+The following are **NOT** considered vulnerabilities:

 - RF being interceptable
 - Mesh relays seeing metadata
 - Someone flashing their own firmware
 - You losing your device
-- You sharing your AES key in Discord
+- You pasting your AES key into Discord

 ---